deadlyvipers/dojo_rules/introduction.md

 Hello Dojo!
 My name is Jenny!
+I love learning any new code, but am particularly fond of Javascript and enchancing my current set of skills.